-Gordon Hodson, the lead psychologist researcher at Brock University, says that the research revealed that low intelligence children are more likely to hold prejudiced attitudes as adults while lower IQ adults tend to gravitate towards socially conservative ideologies.
+Gordon Hodson, the lead psychologist researcher at Brock University, says that the research revealed that low intelligence children are more likely to hold prejudiced attitudes as adults while lower IQ adults tend to gravitate toward more traditional ideologies.
 In his email to LiveScience, he explains why this situation creates a vicious cycle:

-“The study found that low-intelligence adults tend to gravitate toward socially conservative ideologies.
+“The study found that low-intelligence adults tend to gravitate toward more traditional ideologies.
 Those ideologies, in turn, stress hierarchy and resistance to change, attitudes that can contribute to prejudice”. (the article continues after the ad)

 Hodson goes on to say that this may also explain why many anti-prejudice programs fail.
 These programs are usually designed to encourage participants to “see things from another group’s point of view”.
 For people with lower IQ this mental exercise is too demanding and more often than not, fails to deliver the desired results.